This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Ingredients

-• 1 tbsp olive oil
+• 1 tbsp This is an affiliate link.olive oil

 • 8-10 chicken thighs

-• Salt and pepper to taste
+• salt and pepper, to taste

-• 4 cloves garlic sliced
+• 4 cloves garlic, sliced

-• 3 fillets anchovies/1 tsp anchovy paste
+• 3 fillets anchovies, or 1 tsp anchovy paste

-• 2-3 rosemary sprigs
+• 2-3 sprigs rosemary

-• 125 ml / Β½ cup water
+• 125ml / 1/2 cup water

-• Β½ cup /70 g green olives
+• 70g / 1/2 cup green olives

 Instructions